psteinweber/srt-subtitle-reminder/Readme.md

-# _SRT Subtitle Reminder_
+# SRT Subtitle Reminder

 _Description: This mini project consists of a SRT subtitle file which can be used to remind one of various excercises during watching a movie.
-Its original intention is to remind one of doing [Kegel Excercises](https://en.wikipedia.org/wiki/Kegel_exercise)_
+Its original intention is to remind one of doing [Kegel Excercises](https://en.wikipedia.org/wiki/Kegel_exercise)._

 ## How to use it

 _Written for non-nerds_

-1. Download this file (right click -> save as...) to your computer
+1. Download [this file](https://github.com/stnwbr/srt-subtitle-reminder/blob/master/subtitle-reminder.srt) (right click -> save as...) to your computer
-2.

-## Troubleshooting & Useful Tools

-_Examples of common tasks_

-> e.g.
->
-> - How to make curl requests while authenticated via oauth.
-> - How to monitor background jobs.
-> - How to run the app through a proxy.
+2. Open the movie you want to watch in a videoplayer which supports the use of SRT subtitles, e.g. [VLC Player](http://videolan.org)
+3. Open the subtitle file.
+This often works via drag and drop, or in VLC also via 'Video -> Subtitles Track -> Open File...'

+Alternatively you can also rename the subtitle file according to your movie file, so when the movie is called 'movie.avi', rename the subtitle file to 'movie.srt'.
+When those two files are placed in the same folder, most movie players automatically assiciate the subtitle file.

 ## License